Happiness is a choice and purpose is a verb

 1. The learning phase in life

-In the first 8 to 12 years of life we are completely dependent on our parents or guardian.
-This is the phase in which we learn fundamental things such as eating, drinking, walking, speaking and interacting with other people.
+In the first 8 to 12 years of life, we are completely dependent on our parents or guardian.
+It is the phase in which we learn fundamental things such as eating, drinking, walking, speaking, and interacting with other people.
 We look around us with a curious eye and absorb quickly while being flexible in our thinking.
 If one doesn't work, we try the other, just as long as we get what we want or realize that it will never work.

 2. The development phase in life

 From the learning phase to the age of 18 to 22, we are in the development phase.
 We get to know our identity and start getting values, norms, and principles.
 By forming our own opinion, we do things and other things not.
 Slowly we begin to develop an idea of the future for ourselves and adjust our choices accordingly.

 This phase often goes hand in hand with the so-called adolescence, which hormones can cause the person and his environment to get really upset.
 Opinions can already be strongly formed, but due to a lack of life experience often not or poorly substantiated.
 A dialogue about this can be accompanied by the hormones that cause frustrations and other emotions that do not benefit a solution.

 Between the ages of 18 and usually somewhere around 40 or 45, we focus on goals.
 This can be an urge for a career or a family, a nice car, or a big house with a large bank account.
 It is different for everyone, but whatever we aim for, we want to give up a lot for it.
 Most of us are willing to give up a lot of freedom, fun, and happiness, and sometimes we even go as far as to achieve our goals at the expense of others.